A site visitor writes:

 Is it really that difficult?

 Typing in full sentences with proper case, not only reflects positively on you but also makes your messages easier to understand.
-When you read, you are looking for the indication of where a sentence starts and ends via case and punctuation.
-So just do it and get in the habit.
-Before you know it you won’t be giving that shift key an extra thought!
+When you read, subconsciously you are looking for the indication of where a sentence starts and ends via case and punctuation.

 For those who are unable to use the shift key due to heath or disability reasons, add a little note as part of your signature file that is appended to every email.
 For example: